Steven J. Hilton: Early life and education

 Hilton was born in Los Angeles, California in 1961.
-His father Samuel Hilton was a Holocaust survivor from Warsaw, Poland.
-Captured with Hilton's grandfather by German SS soldiers in 1943, his father spent two years in five different concentration camps in Poland, Germany, and Czechoslovakia, before being liberated by Soviet soldiers at Theresienstadt outside of Prague.
-The sole survivor of his family, Hilton's father recuperated in an orphanage in Windermere, England before immigrating to the United States, eventually settling in Los Angeles.
+His father, Samuel Hilton, was a Holocaust survivor from Warsaw, Poland, who was captured with Hilton's grandfather by German SS soldiers in 1943, and held in five concentration camps in Poland, Germany, and Czechoslovakia, before being liberated by Soviet forces at Theresienstadt outside of Prague.
+The sole survivor of his immediate family, Samuel Hilton recuperated in an orphanage in Windermere, England, before immigrating to the United States, settling in Los Angeles.

-Hilton was raised in the Los Angeles area and moved to Scottsdale, Arizona with his family at the age of 12.
-He attended Chaparral High School in Scottsdale and in 1983, he graduated from the University of Arizona, where he earned a BA in accounting and finance.
+Hilton was raised in the Los Angeles area before moving with his family to Scottsdale, Arizona at the age of 12.
+He attended Chaparral High School in Scottsdale and, in 1983, graduated from the University of Arizona with a Bachelor of Arts in accounting and finance.
 In 2022, he sold his Silverleaf home in Scottsdale, Arizona.